 The church of Corpus Christi in Pelplin was built in the 14th century.
-In 1417 it was first mentioned in documents.
+In 1417 it was first recorded in documents.
+It was supposed to be consecrated then, but it was probably a consecration after some unknown renovation works.
 Initially, it was mainly used by visiting traders and craftsmen, as well as residents of houses near monastery.
 In the second half of the 17th century it became a parish church for a village settlement growing around the monastery.
 In his neighborhood a hospital and a cemetery were arranged.
 In the 19th century a northern and western porch was added to the gothic temple.

 Grzyb A., Strzeliński K., Najstarsze kościoły Kociewia, Starogard Gdański, 2008.

 Ciemnołoński J., Pasierb J., Pelplin, Wrocław 1978.

 Łużyniecka E., Pelplin i Doberan : architektura opactw cysterskich spokrewnionych filiacyjnie, Wrocław 2014.